open-sauced/intro/docs/intro-to-oss/additional-resources.md

-Congratulations on your journey into open source!
-Here are some resources for further learning about getting started in open source:
+# Additional Resources

+On this page, you can find resources to help you learn further about contributing to open source:

 ## Guides and Tutorials